lakka-switch/documentation/faq.md

 | USB Device (gadget): serial console | |

 &nbsp;
+> **How do I enable Vulkan ?**

+***

+Go to Settings > User Interface and enable Advanced Settings.
+Now, go back to the top of the Settings list and go to Drivers.
+Here, you can change the video driver from `gl` (OpenGL) to `vulkan`, or the opposite.
+Then, restart RetroArch for the change to take effect.

+**Warning:** Do NOT set any of the drivers to `null` before restarting RetroArch!
+If you do so, you will need to edit the config file manually to fix it.

+&nbsp;
 > **How do I change my Wi-Fi MAC Address ?**

 ***